laurynas-karvelis/zeroad-token-typescript/README.md

 ## Introduction

 **@zeroad.network/token** is a TypeScript ready module meant to be used by partnering sites of [Zero Ad Network](https://zeroad.network) platform.
-It's a lightweight module that works on Nodejs 18 and above, and Bun 1.3 and above runtimes.
+It's a lightweight module that works on Nodejs v18 and above, Bun v1.3 and above, and Deno v1.33 and above runtimes.

 This module allows a Zero Ad Network program partnering sites and Web APIs to verify determine if incoming web requests are coming from our browser extension users with active subscription.